WeCanCodeIT/wcci-fulltime-fall2016-cbus/ExampleCode/BuildingWithSpringMVC.md

 - [ ] Import the generated project into Eclipse.

 ## Review Application
-In the following steps, create classes in a package called ```review```.
+In the following steps, place the classes you create in the ```review``` package.
 The steps do not specifically refer to tests, but create appropriate tests (first!) as you progress.

 ###  Display a Single Review
 - [ ] Create a ```Review``` class [**Model**] with the following attributes: